marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

     ...           game()

     sage: class GameABRandom(ParrondoGame):
-    ...       '''Random sequence of games A and B of Parrondo's paradoxon
+    ...       '''Random sequence of games A and B of Parrondo's paradox

     ...       '''
     ...       def __init__(self, **kwargs):